billchenxi/Shiny-RefDB-Data-Analysis-App/README.md

 ## Instruction:
 The uses are not required to input any values, instead defined values will be give in dropbox or sidebars.

+### RefDB Raw Data

 ![RefDB Raw Data](https://github.com/billchenxi/DataProduct/blob/master/images/RefDBRawData.png)

+To change the amino acid or secondary structure or resonance, the user can use the dropbox showed in the "Control" panel.

+### RefDB statistics